Supreme Court appears to signal Obamacare will survive latest GOP challenge

 Last December, a federal appeals court held that the individual mandate was unconstitutional.
 But critically, the court punted on whether the rest of the massive law -- even provisions unrelated to the mandate -- could remain on the books.

-In court papers, Texas Solicitor General Kyle D. Hawkins said the 2017 change made it "impossible to fairly interpret" the mandate as a tax and concluded that it is unconstitutional.
-He argued that not only would provisions concerning preexisting conditions fall, but also the entire massive law.
+In court, Texas Solicitor General Kyle D. Hawkins said the 2017 change made the individual mandate unconstitutional.
+"It is a naked command to purchase health insurance, and, as such, it fall outside Congress' enumerated powers," he said.
+"The proper course is to take Congress at its word and declare the mandate unconstitutional and inseverable from the remainder of the ACA," he said.

-Hawkins said that without the individual mandate, which serves as the "operational core" to the law, "other major provisions shift healthcare benefits and burdens across the sector with little rhyme or reason.'"

-The Trump administration has sided with Texas for the most part, although it has made a relatively new argument that the entire law should fall but the ruling should apply only to the 18 states that brought the challenge.
-Texas told the justices that it thinks the Justice Department's narrowed remedy would cause chaos.
-"Invalidating the ACA in a more limited geographic area would force citizens of the respondent States to heavily subsidize other States with their general tax dollars," Hawkins said.
+Acting Solicitor General Jeffrey Wall sided with Texas on the issue, arguing that the mandate "exceeded" Congress' powers.
+The government is making the relatively new argument that the entire law should fall but the ruling should apply only to the 18 states that brought the challenge.
+Texas told the justices that it thinks the Justice Department's narrowed remedy would cause chaos and require that the states bringing the challenge heavily subsidize other states.

 During the presidential campaign, Trump repeatedly said he would come up with an alternative but never issued any substantive details.
 His three Supreme Court appointees -- Justices Neil Gorsuch, Kavanaugh and Amy Coney Barrett -- will play a key role in deciding the future of the law.

-Note: This story has been updated with further developments Tuesday.